Quickstart

 Materia needs to know where your repository is.
 This can be done in a config file, but we'll just use an environmental variable

-export MATERIA_SOURCE_URL=git://git@github.com:user/materia-repo"
+export MATERIA_SOURCE__URL=git://git@github.com:user/materia-repo

 Update known_hosts (OPTIONAL)